kfirufk/go-angular2-material-auth0-and-more/README.md

 I checked the grade of the SSL Certificate using `https://www.ssllabs.com/ssltest/` and I got grade A.

-I did leave the directive `OtherCertificates` undeer the SslCert category of config.ini, just in case for some reason it needed to be loaded separately.
+I did leave the directive `OtherCertificates` under the SslCert category of config.ini, just in case for some reason it needed to be loaded separately.

 # Tested